Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Introduction

-In this paper, we address the challenge of limited identity diversity by leveraging both abundant single images~\cite{ffhq, Zhu2024MMVTO, Cheng2023TryOnDiffusion} and scarce paired data~\cite{deepfashion}.
+In this paper, we address the limited identity diversity by leveraging both abundant single images~\cite{ffhq, Zhu2024MMVTO, Cheng2023TryOnDiffusion} and scarce paired data~\cite{deepfashion}.
 We propose a self-supervised framework utilizing a canonical UV-space~\cite{Pavlakos2019SMPLX}, which theoretically decouples pose from texture.
-However, practical extraction remains ill-posed, since the specific boundaries of the visible texture map inevitably leak pose information.
-To eliminate these clues, we introduce \textit{Donor-based UV Reposing}.
-This method uses occlusion masks from unrelated ``donor'' images to disguise the original visibility patterns, forcing the model to learn robust geometric warping.
+However, practical extraction remains ill-posed, since the boundaries of the visible texture map inevitably leak pose information.
+To eliminate these clues, we introduce \textit{Donor-based UV Reposing}, which uses occlusion masks from unrelated ``donor'' images to disguise the original visibility patterns, forcing the model to learn robust geometric warping.
 This formulation enables seamless joint training on 30K paired samples and $\approx$470K unpaired single images.
-Finally, we employ Gemini 2.5 Flash Image~\cite{nanobanana} to standardize the garments in the target images, creating a \textbf{B}ase \textbf{C}lothing (\textbf{BC}) dataset featuring subjects in black tops and shorts with fixed faces and poses.
+Finally, we employ Gemini 2.5 Flash Image~\cite{nanobanana} to standardize the garments in the target images, creating a \textbf{B}ase \textbf{C}lothing (\textbf{BC}) dataset featuring subjects in black tops and shorts {without altering their identity or pose.

 Our method employs a dual-branch training strategy to leverage both paired and unpaired data.
 The paired branch conditions the model on a SMPL-X~\cite{Pavlakos2019SMPLX} target, the partial UV texture map, and a source face crop to synthesize the subject in the standardized base garment.
 Conversely, for unpaired data, we utilize a self-supervised approach where the input also serves as the target.
 Here, we extract a donor-based UV map and drop out the face condition.
 This forces the network to reconstruct identity solely from the warped texture, preventing it from trivially copying input pixels.
 Finally, to address the overfitting risks inherent in single-shot personalization methods trained on limited data, we introduce a lightweight finetuning strategy.
 This adapts the pre-trained priors to new subjects using minimal reference images, ensuring high identity preservation without requiring large-scale multi-image datasets.